awwx/meteor-wiki/Meteor-Style-Guide.md

     return
       doSomething() * 2 + 27;

-will be interpreted by JavaScript as:
+will be interpreted in JavaScript as:

     return;
     doSomething() * 2 + 27;